neil-gilbert/Tagify/README.md

 dotnet add package Tagify
 ```

-2. Decorate your classes or properties with the `OtelTag` attribute:
+2. Decorate your classes or properties with the `ActionTag` attribute:

 ```csharp
 [ActionTag]